wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

 This is a hands-on deep dive immersive course to get those new to Git productive for professional usage using a local Git client. <!-- See the introduction video. -->

-You learn in minimum time because I've spent a lot of time on sequencing your learning and on giving you tools for learning quickly.
+You learn in minimum time because I've spent a lot of time on sequencing your learning and on time-saving automation.

 <a name="TerminalvsGUI"></a>